Chris35Wills/Chris35Wills.github.io/_posts/2017-07-04_multi_csv_into_qgis.md

 ```
 On running this in the console, if you don't set the coordinate system (crs) as part of the *uri* variable definition, you will be prompted to set the coordinate system for each file.

-Finally, we add them to QGIS -
+Finally, we add them to QGIS:

 ```python
 QgsMapLayerRegistry.instance().addMapLayers(layers)